Code Orange (novel): Plot

 Mitchell "Mitty" Blake is a teenage boy who lives in New York City with his parents.
 He is carefree and does not worry much about his grades or school.
 When his biology teacher Mr. Lynch assigns him to write a report about an infectious disease, Mitty has no idea what virus to research.
 His friend Derek has chosen the topic of anthrax while his crush Olivia has chosen typhoid.
 Derek talks about anthrax constantly and egotistically, while the studious Olivia tries to help Mitty with his research.
 During a trip to his family's home in the Connecticut countryside that the Blakes visit nearly every weekend, Mitty finds some old medical books from Boston in 1902.
 What he discovers in the book changes his life forever.

 Inside the book, Mitty finds an old envelope containing 100-year-old scabs from Variola major (a severe form of smallpox) from an epidemic in 1902.
-He inhales dust from one of the scabs which crumbles as he handles them without him knowing it and later believes that he has lost one of the scabs that he was going to use as part of his project to improve his grade.
-Mitty begins to think that he has acquired smallpox and is developing symptoms.
+One of the scabs crumbles as he handles them, causing Mitty to accidentally inhale some of the dust; Mitty's initial reaction is concern that he has lost something that he could use to improve his grade as part of his project.
+After reading an article from the Centers for Disease Control, Mitty begins to think that he has acquired smallpox from that exposure and is developing symptoms.
 He posts questions online and emails several people about smallpox and the scabs, unwittingly attracting the attention of people who want to take advantage of the disease.

 Before he could attempt suicide to make sure he does not start the smallpox epidemic all over again, Mitty is kidnapped by bio-terrorists who want to use Mitty to infect the United States.
 Mitty manages to keep his captors and himself from escaping the basement until help arrives; Mitty nearly dies of carbon monoxide poisoning while his captors eventually succumb to the illness.
-He soon learns that he does not have smallpox, though he is still hospitalized for the carbon monoxide poisoning, and the injuries inflicted on him by his kidnappers.
+He soon learns that he does not have smallpox, though he is still hospitalized for the carbon monoxide poisoning and the injuries inflicted on him by his kidnappers.
 At the end of the book, it is implied that Mitty and his longtime crush Olivia will end up a couple.